rentry/nountown-docs/docs/target-persona-affinity.md

 This is a text alternative to the affinity diagram image.
 The content is the same.

 #### Barriers for teachers
-- Cords impact teacher’s mobility
+- Cords impact teachers' mobility
 - Classroom noise
 - Required to do all meals in classroom and that has cut into learning time
 - Can’t see my students